haoweydu/2020-5ai-team6-Du/docs/software_project_management_plan.md

 ## Technical Process
 During the week we work three hours on the documentation and two hours on the project.
-Every member of the team work on different tasks.
+Every member of the team works on different tasks.

 ## Tools
 1. Arduino (Fishino Mega) and Arduino IDE.